mozilla/ichnaea/docs/metrics.rst

 ``table.cell_measure``, ``table.cell_measure`` : gauges

-    These gauges measure the number of database rows in each of the measure table at the time the measure blocks used for backup are scheduled and created.
+    These gauges measure the number of database rows in each of the measure tables at the time the measure blocks used for backup are scheduled and created.
 Since the backup jobs will archive and delete rows from those tables, these gauges should represent a high-water mark for the number of rows.
-For performance reasons the gauges is based on `max(id) - min(id)`, which might be higher than the actual number of rows if not all auto-increment numbers are taken.
+For performance reasons the gauges are based on `max(id) - min(id)`, which might be higher than the actual number of rows if not all auto-increment numbers are taken.